lake-wg/authz/draft-selander-ace-ake-authz.md

-## Domain Authenticator
+## Domain Authenticator {#domain-auth}

 The domain authenticator has a private key and corresponding public key PK_V used to authenticate to the device.

 The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_W is expected to be sufficient.
 The communication between domain authenticator and authorization server is mutually authenticated and protected.
-Authentication credentials and communication security used with the domain authenticator is out of scope, except for as noted below.
+Authentication credentials and communication security used with the domain authenticator is out of scope, except for as specified below in this section.

-The domain authenticator may in principle use differents credentials for authenticating to the authorization server than to the device, for which PK_V is used.
-However, the domain authenticator MUST prove possession of private key of PK_V to authorization server since the authorization server is asserting with the voucher to the device that this credential belongs to the domain authenticator.
+The domain authenticator may in principle use differents credentials for authenticating to the authorization server and to the device, for which PK_V is used.
+However, the domain authenticator MUST prove possession of private key of PK_V to the authorization server since the authorization server is asserting (by means of the voucher to the device) that this credential belongs to the domain authenticator.

-In this version of the draft it is assumed that the domain authenticator authenticates to the authorization server with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3.
-A future version of this draft may specify explicit proof of possession of the private key of PK_V in the voucher request, e.g. by including a signature of the voucher request with the private key of PK_V.
+In this version of the draft it is assumed that the domain authenticator authenticates to the authorization server with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3 {{RFC8446}}.
+A future version of this draft may specify explicit proof of possession of the private key of PK_V in the voucher request, e.g., by including a signature of the voucher request with the private key of PK_V.

 ## Authorization Server

 The authorization server has a private DH key corresponding to G_W, which is used to secure the communication with the device (see {{U-W}}).

-Authentication credentials and communication security used with the domain authenticator is out of scope, except for that the need to verify the possession of PK_V as noted above.
+Authentication credentials and communication security used with the domain authenticator is out of scope, except for the need to verify the possession of the private key of PK_V as specified in {{domain-auth}}.

-The authorization server provides the authorization decision for enrollment to the device in the form of a CBOR encoded voucher.
+The authorization server provides to the device the authorization decision for enrollment with the domain authenticator in the form of a CBOR encoded voucher.
 The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_U).

 The authorization server needs to be available during the execution of the protocol.

-## Lightweight AKE
+## Lightweight AKE {#LAKE}

 We assume a Diffie-Hellman key exchange protocol complying with the LAKE requirements {{I-D.ietf-lake-reqs}}.
 Specifically we assume for the LAKE:

 * Three messages
 * CBOR encoding
 * The ephemeral public Diffie-Hellman key of the device, G_X, is sent in message 1.
-G_X is also used as ephemeral key and nonce in the ECIES scheme between device and authorization server.
+G_X is also used as ephemeral key and nonce in an ECIES scheme between device and authorization server.

 * The public authentication key of the domain authenticator, PK_V, is sent in message 2.
 * Support for Auxilliary Data AD1-3 in messages 1-3 as specified in section 2.5 of {{I-D.ietf-lake-reqs}}.